ttiimmaacc/cinema4d-mcp/MoGraph-docs.md

 }
 ```

-You can also specify the material type through properties:
+You can also specify the material type through properties in multiple ways:

 ```json
 {